 - In as little as six hours a week, 66% of marketers see lead generation benefits with social media (source)

 - Social media has a 100% higher lead-to-close rate than outbound marketing (source)

 - Social media lead conversion rates are 13% higher than the average lead conversion rate (source)

-7 Tips on How to Use Social Media for Lead Generation
+7 Tips to Generate Leads on Social Media

 Focus your efforts on the appropriate channels.

 Did you know Snapchat ads are viewed up to one million times a day (source)?
 Now, before you run out and spend thousands of dollars on ad space, do your research.
 Is your audience even using Snapchat?
 Chances are, if you’re in the B2B space, the answer is no.

 Not every social media platform will work for your company.
 Focus your time and budget on the channels that will best help you meet your goals.
 Most B2B sales and marketing professionals rely on a combination of LinkedIn, Twitter, and Facebook for lead generation—with research pointing to LinkedIn as the most effective (source).
 Other platforms to consider include Pinterest, Google+, YouTube, Instagram, SlideShare, and Snapchat.

 Combine your content marketing strategy with your social media strategy.